-These spiritual communities in the St. Cloud area are home to stunning architecture and priceless artifacts.
+These spiritual communities in Minnesota’s St. Cloud area are home to stunning architecture and priceless artifacts

 The campus centerpiece is the Abbey Church of Saint John the Baptist.
 Completed in 1961 during the Second Vatican Council, the structure was one of the world’s first Catholic churches to integrate liturgical changes from Vatican II into its design.
 Its trapezoidal shape, vast ceilings and 360-degree pulpit encourage worshipers to gather closely together, and minsters and musicians to project sound outward to the audience.
 Touring groups can admire the W. Holtkamppipe organ, a huge, honeycombed wall of stained glass on the building’s north facade, and the church’s iconic bell tower.